ibm-cloud-docs/solution-tutorials/extended-app-security.md

 - [**Access groups with access policies**](https://{DomainName}/docs/account?topic=account-groups): To simplify management of privileges (authorization), you can group user IDs and service IDs into access groups.
 You create an access group for a purpose, e.g., to administrate the application or a component.
 Then, you create access policies for that group to assign privileges and add the related user IDs and service IDs.
 - [**Trusted profiles**](https://{DomainName}/docs/account?topic=account-create-trusted-profile): Using a trusted profile, you can automatically grant access to your account in a defined context and with a set of defined privileges.
 You can define such a context for either **federated users** based on properties in the enterprise directory, e.g., for users labeled as administrators or project members.
 Or you can allow access for [**compute identities**](https://{DomainName}/docs/account?topic=account-create-trusted-profile#create-profile-compute-ui), i.e., specific computing resources like a virtual server instance (VSI).

 To learn more about the above concepts and how to use them in your development project, see the tutorial [Best practices for organizing users, teams, applications](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-users-teams-applications).
+Moreover, regularly cleaning up inactive identities is important to reduce security risks.
+The blog post [Cloud Security: Identify Inactive Identities](https://www.ibm.com/cloud/blog/cloud-security-identify-inactive-identities) discusses your options available on {{site.data.keyword.cloud_notm}}.

 ## Conclusions
 {: #extended-app-security-5}